tanushkaSharma98/email-analyzer-system/README.md

 ## 📧 How to Use

 1. **Send Test Email:**
-   - To: `analyzer@yourdomain.com` (configure in IMAP settings)
+   - To: your configured IMAP inbox (e.g., your Gmail address)
-   - Subject: `Test123` (or any subject with "Test" keyword)
+   - Subject: `Test Email Analysis` (must match exactly or the `TEST_SUBJECT` value)
+   - Keep the email UNREAD and in Inbox
-   - The system will automatically detect and process the email
+   - The system processes UNREAD emails that match `TEST_SUBJECT`

 2. **View Results:**
    - Open the frontend dashboard